JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data as well as the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 We may archive part or all of your personal data or retain it on our financial systems only, deleting all or part of it from our main Customer Relationship Manager (CRM) system.
-We may pseudonymise parts of your data, particularly following a request for suppression or deletion of your data, to ensure that we do not re-enter your personal data on to our database unless requested to do so.
+We may pseudonymise parts of your data, particularly following a request for suppression or deletion of your data, to ensure that we do not re-enter your personal data into our database unless requested to do so.
 For your information, Pseudonymised Data is created by taking identifying fields within a database and replacing them with artificial identifiers, or pseudonyms.

 Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us at [email protected].